oppia/oppia-android/wiki/Writing-tests-with-good-behavioural-coverage.md

 **Difficulties in Testing All Aspects Together:**

 - Complex Failure Diagnosis: If this test fails, you need to diagnose whether the issue lies in listing items, calculating the total, displaying the order, or payment status.
-- Less Focused: It does not target individual aspects of the function, making it harder to identify which specific action failed.
+- Less Focused: It does not target individual aspects of the function, making it harder to identify which specific action failed for cases when the test overall is failing.

 ### Testing Specific Aspects